-Chemical and petrochemical sector leading to a drop in prices of Epoxy Resins along with various other products.
-Market fundamentals of Epoxy Resin revived significantly in 2017 following sharp rebound in market activities.
+Chemical and petrochemical sector is leading to a drop in prices of Epoxy Resins along with various other products.
+Market fundamentals of Epoxy Resin revived significantly in 2017 following a sharp rebound in market activities.
 However, in 2018 and 2019, prices fluctuated in a stable to narrow range amidst the uncertainty prevailing from stable feedstock and muted

-demand pattern from several downstream industries.
-In 2020, Epoxy Resin witnessed a marginal dive again, due to ground-breaking fall in crude values and devastating hit on the global economy in wake of the Covid outbreak.
-Despite of the second wave of Covid in India, prices showcased appreciable rebound in 2021 due to consistent demand pattern and spillover effect of high international prices.
+demand patterns from several downstream industries.
+In 2020, Epoxy Resin witnessed a marginal dive again due to a ground-breaking fall in crude values and a devastating hit on the global economy in the wake of the COVID-19 outbreak.
+Despite the second wave of COVID-19 in India, prices showcased an appreciable rebound in 2021 due to consistent demand pattern and spillover effect of high international prices.